Poohsticks

 Simple game played on a bridge over running water From Wikipedia, the free encyclopedia

-Poohsticks is a simple game first described in The House at Pooh Corner (1928), a Winnie-the-Pooh book by A. A. Milne.
+Poohsticks is a simple game first described in the 1928 book The House at Pooh Corner by A. A. Milne.
+It is also written as pooh sticks or pooh-sticks.[1]
 It is played by dropping sticks from the upstream side of a bridge over running water and watching them emerge downstream; the winner is the player whose stick appears first.

 The game was popularised through Milne's stories, which were inspired by play with his son Christopher Robin Milne in Ashdown Forest, England.
 It has since become a widely recognised pastime and is associated with the real-life Poohsticks Bridge.
-Since 1984, organised competitions have been held annually as the World Poohsticks Championships, originally at Day's Lock on the River Thames and, since 2023, at Sandford Lock.[1]
+Since 1984, the World Poohsticks Championships have been held, originally at Day's Lock on the River Thames and, since 2023, at Sandford Lock.[2]

 History

-Poohsticks was invented by English author A. A. Milne for his son Christopher Robin Milne.[2]
-The game first came to prominence through Milne's description in his 1928 book The House at Pooh Corner,[3] as well as in the 1983 Disney animated featurette Winnie the Pooh and a Day for Eeyore.
-In the original story, protagonist Pooh accidentally drops a pine cone into a river from a bridge and, after observing it emerge on the other side, devises the rules for Poohsticks.
-He later plays the game with Christopher Robin, Tigger, and Eeyore.[4][5]
+Poohsticks was invented by English author A. A. Milne for his son Christopher Robin Milne.[3]
+The game first came to prominence through Milne's description in his 1928 book The House at Pooh Corner,[4] and later appeared in the 1983 Disney animated featurette Winnie the Pooh and a Day for Eeyore.
+In the original story, protagonist Pooh accidentally drops a pine cone into a river from a bridge and, after observing it emerge on the other side, devises the rules of the game.
+He later plays it with Christopher Robin, Tigger, and Eeyore.[5][6]

-Milne first played the game at a bridge in Ashdown Forest, near the village of Upper Hartfield, East Sussex, England.
-Built in 1907 and originally called Posingford Bridge, it is widely regarded as the location where Milne and his son first played the game.[5][6]
-However, it remains uncertain whether the game originated at the bridge or was first conceived in the story.[2]
+The game is closely associated with a bridge in Ashdown Forest, near Upper Hartfield, East Sussex.
+Built in 1907 and originally known as Posingford Bridge, it is widely regarded as the place where Milne and his son played the game.
+The bridge spans Posingford Brook, a minor stream in Ashdown Forest and a tributary of the River Medway.[6][7]
+However, it is uncertain whether the game originated there or was first conceived in the story.[3]

-The bridge attracted considerable public interest, and a campaign to rebuild it in the late 1970s was deemed significant enough to feature on the BBC Nine O'Clock News.
-It was subsequently reopened by Christopher Robin Milne and officially renamed Poohsticks Bridge.[7]
+The bridge (51°05′07″N 0°05′51″E) later became a popular visitor attraction.
+A campaign to rebuild it in the late 1970s was featured on the BBC Nine O'Clock News, and it was subsequently reopened by Christopher Robin Milne and officially renamed Poohsticks Bridge.[8]

-The site became so popular that, in 1999, East Sussex County Council appealed to Disney for support, as the original wooden bridge had been worn down by heavy visitor use and required replacement.[8]
-Disney contributed towards the estimated £30,000 cost.
-Although the bridge had been partly rebuilt in 1979, further donations from Disney, construction firms, and the public funded a complete reconstruction.
-The new bridge retained the original design while incorporating modern improvements.[9]
-A commemorative plaque was installed to acknowledge contributors.[6]
+By 1999, heavy visitor use had worn down the wooden bridge to the point that it required replacement, prompting East Sussex County Council to appeal to Disney for support.[9]
+Although the bridge had already been partly rebuilt in 1979, further contributions from Disney, construction firms, and the public funded a complete reconstruction.
+The replacement bridge was built to the same design as the earlier one, while incorporating modern improvements, and a commemorative plaque was installed.[10][7]

-The game continues to be played in Ashdown Forest, and the site regularly attracts visitors from around the world, including the United States and Japan.[8]
-Visitors are advised to bring their own sticks, as earlier visitors caused damage to nearby trees.[2][10]
+The game continues to be played at Ashdown Forest, and the site regularly attracts visitors from around the world.[9]
+Visitors are advised to bring their own sticks, as earlier visitors caused damage to nearby trees.[3][11]

-The "original" Poohsticks Bridge—reconstructed using parts of the original structure supplemented with similarly aged timber—was relocated near Penshurst, Kent, and sold at auction in October 2021 for over £131,000 (equivalent to about £155,000 in 2023).
-The buyer, Lord De La Warr, stated that it would take "pride of place" on his estate at Buckhurst Park, Sussex.[11]
+Parts of the earlier bridge, supplemented with similarly aged timber, were later incorporated into a reconstructed bridge based on the original and relocated near Penshurst, Kent.
+In October 2021, this structure was sold at auction for over £131,000 (equivalent to about £162,000 in 2025).
+The buyer, Lord De La Warr, stated that it would take "pride of place" on his estate at Buckhurst Park, Sussex.[12]

 The "Pooh-stick method" of estimating stream flow takes its name from the game, referring to the use of floating objects—often released from a bridge of known width—to estimate the speed of moving water.[13][14]